LubeVPN/LubeVPN.github.io/citium_what_for.md

 |**2**| **Power<br>Corrupts** | Rights are exploitable. |
 |**3**| **No<br>Secrecy** | Ciphertext is vulnerable. |

 In face of an intruder successfully uncovering private data in Citium through **1. inciting defection**; **2. power abuse;** or **3. ciphertext hack**, Citium users can still justifiably deny that they have ever been involved because all security forensics are futile, no matter how extensive and meticulous they are.
-Citium inevitably makes the data source obscured and inadmissible. **Reputability greatly reduces the desire of any competitor or judicial authority to investigate and obtain evidence**.
+Citium inevitably makes the data source obscured and inadmissible. **Reputability, as an InfoSec feature, greatly reduces the desire of any competitor or judicial authority to investigate or obtain evidence against users of Citium**.

 ## 西蒂姆簡介<br>Overview